Hardware-rooted security engineers.

 Card, USB key, biometric variant, NFC fob — brandable.

-FIDO Validation Server with REST + JS API; or your own RP, your own way.
+FIDO Validation Server with REST + JS API — or your own RP.

-Certification posture, standards conformance, security model, and a published vulnerability-disclosure channel.
+Certification posture, standards conformance, security model, and vulnerability disclosure.

-What we are actively certified for, the standards we build to, certifications we are targeting — with explicit disclaimers.
+What we are certified for, the standards we build to, and what we are targeting — with explicit disclaimers.

 Resellers, OEMs, system integrators, MSSPs, and consultancies — the partner programme front door.

-If you’re evaluating whether AmbiSecure fits your deployment, these three surfaces give the most useful next step — anonymised architecture studies, downloadable platform overviews, and the engagement-model shapes we work in.
+Evaluating whether AmbiSecure fits your deployment?
+These three surfaces are the most useful next step — architecture studies, platform overviews, and engagement-model shapes.

 Three anonymised deployments — passwordless workforce, closed-loop transit ticketing, IoT device identity.
-Architecture-led, no fabricated metrics.
+Architecture-led.

-Six platform overviews — OnePass, FIDO deployment, transit security, JavaCard, PKI, device identity.
+Six platform overviews — OnePass, FIDO, transit, JavaCard, PKI, device identity.
 Printable, no lead-capture wall.

-How AmbiSecure engagements are scoped — architecture review, pilot, rollout, integration, secure manufacturing, custom JavaCard.
+How engagements are scoped — architecture review, pilot, rollout, integration, secure manufacturing, custom JavaCard.

 Talk to engineers, not BDRs.
-Tell us what you are building and we will tell you what is realistic, what is standards-aware, and what we have shipped before.
+Tell us what you are building and we will tell you what is realistic, standards-aware, and shipped before.